Bucatini all’Amatriciana

 - Fill a large pot with water, one tablespoon olive oil, and salt.
 Bring to a boil and cook pasta until done while cooking the sauce.

-- Drain pasta reserving some of the pasta water; add sauce to pasta.
-Toss and plate.
-Top with freshly grated Pecorino Romano cheese and garnish with basil.
+- Drain pasta.
+Toss pasta with sauce and plate.
+Top with freshly grated Pecorino Romano cheese.

 This looks fantastic!
 I’ve never had this dish before either 🙂 Thanks for sharing on my Snippets of Inspiration FaceBook wall today!